Portal House School is a small Special School for pupils who experience Social, Emotional and Mental Health needs. (SEMH)

 - Improve pupils’ level of educational attainment, within a safe, caring and healthy school environment, which enables pupils to behave appropriately, and develops their self-esteem.

-- Liaise positively with parents, carers and other professionals to ensure that the needs of pupils are met.
+- Liaise positively with parents, careers and other professionals to ensure that the needs of pupils are met.

 - Provide appropriate training and support for all staff working at the School.